BroadbandForum/WT-382/README.md

 So far, so good.

-However the "1a" update to the standard came next and it introduced a new TLV that contains a control command to switch on an off interfaces on a remote host.
+However the "1a" update to the standard came next and it introduced a new TLV that contains a control command to switch on and off interfaces on a remote host.

 This may be **problematic**: in effect this gives *any* node power to switch